Dhruvv7115/Todo-App/readme.md

 - better ui for signin/login.✅
 - make the todo page private (only logged in users can access).✅
 - make the user redirect to todo page when he logs in or registers.✅
-- let users add, delete, update, and get their todos from backend.
+- let users add, delete, update, and get their todos from backend. ✅

+## Extra Features Added:
+- theme preference based and manual.✅
+- greetings to the user in the heading of the page.✅
+- number of todos remaining display.✅
+- logout functionality.✅